Kronos-Guild/framework-kit/CONTRIBUTING.md

 - Provide reproduction steps, expected vs. actual behavior, and environment details.
 - Be patient and courteous—maintainers review issues and PRs as time allows.

-We appreciate your contribution to the Solana SDK ecosystem!
+We appreciate your contribution to the Framework-kit ecosystem!